Table of Contents

 - Limit the frequency and volume of requests.
 To lessen the stress on the website’s servers and prevent being discovered, use a delay between requests and set a limit on the number of requests per minute.

-- Watch for signals of discovery, such as rate limitation, captchas, or IP banning, while keeping an eye on the scraping process.
+- Watch for signals of discovery, such as rate limitation, captchas, or IP address banning, while keeping an eye on the scraping process.
 To prevent being discovered, alter the scraping behaviour accordingly.

-Overall, using Python and GoLogin for web scraping Facebook can help extract valuable insights and information from the web more efficiently and securely, while adhering to ethical and legal standards.
+Overall, using Python and GoLogin for web scraping Facebook pages can help extract valuable insights and information from the web more efficiently and securely, while adhering to ethical and legal standards.

 Download GoLogin and enjoy safe web scraping Facebook with our free plan!